-I teach courses in the international studies department in the Hamilton Lugar School of Global and International Studies at Indiana University, Bloomington IN.
-I teach courses on economic development, natural resources, research design, and models.
+I teach courses in the international studies department in the Hamilton Lugar School of Global and International Studies at Indiana University, Bloomington IN, including courses on global development, natural resources, research design, and models.
 These regularly include:

 - Politics of Natural Resource Extraction: Linking the Global and the Local (I-203) This class will survey the ways in which natural resource extraction shapes and is shaped by political forces.
 We will address questions such as: What is the relationship between natural resources and economic development?
 What is the natural resource “curse” and when does it apply?
 How does extraction of different kinds of natural resources result in different local and national outcomes?
 What does it mean to manage natural resources sustainably?
 What are the tools communities and countries have at their disposal to manage natural resources?
 How do political institutions, at the local and national level affect the distribution of costs and benefits of natural resource extraction?
 We will consider the role of natural resources in economic development, growth, and conflict.
 We will also explore the incentives and tools relevant for the management of natural resources, at the local, national, and international level.
 Developing countries in many of the primary resource producing regions of the world will be discussed, with a slight emphasis on Africa.
 While we will focus on developing countries, we will discuss overarching themes that apply to developed and developing countries alike.
 We will consider the role of international institutions, markets, non-governmental organizations, and domestic governance structures in our exploration of natural resource extraction.
 This course is cross-listed in African Studies and there are no formal prerequisites for this class.